Lissospira proxima

-Skenea proxima is a species of sea snail, a marine gastropod mollusk in the family Skeneidae.
+Lissospira proxima is a species of sea snail, a marine gastropod mollusk in the family Skeneidae.

 The name Cyclostrema proxima was introduced by G.W.
 Tryon as a replacement name for Cyclostrema affine Verrill, 1884 (now recognized as a synonym of Skenea basistriata (Jeffreys, 1877)), while he thought it was closely related to Cyclostrema basistriata Brugnone.
 Anders Warén thought it would probably prove a synonym of Skenea diaphana.
 W.H.
 Dall thought it a synonym of Skenea trochoides.

 Description

 The size of the shell attains 2.2 mm.
 The shell is narrowly umbilicated, faintly striate, with a few indistinct spiral lines below the suture, and numerous well defined ones on the base.
 Around the umbilicus the inferior striae become stronger.
 The surface of the shell is smooth and greyish white.
 The suture is impressed.
 The whorls are very convex and rapidly increasing.
 The thin periphery is round and slightly in contact.